 Disclosure of Agency Status by Sellers' Agents and Subagents to Prospective Buyers: Paragraph (e) of Rule A.0104, like paragraph (c), requires a seller's agent or subagent in sales transactions to disclose his/her agency status in writing to a prospective buyer at the "first substantial contact" with the buyer.
-It is recommended that sellers' agents make this required written disclosure using the form provided for this purpose in the Working with Real Estate Agents brochure that must be provided to buyers (as well as to sellers) at first substantial contact.
-This form has a place for the buyer to acknowledge receipt of the brochure and disclosure of agency status, thereby providing the agent with written evidence of having provided the brochure and disclosure.
-The disclosure may, however, be made using a different form - the most important point is that the disclosure be made in writing in a timely manner.
+It is recommended that sellers' agents make this required written disclosure using the form provided for this purpose in the Working with Real Estate Agents disclosure that must be provided to buyers (as well as to sellers) at first substantial contact.
+This form has a place for the buyer to acknowledge receipt.
+The disclosure may, however, also be made using a different form - the most important point is that the disclosure be made in writing in a timely manner.
 The reason for this requirement is that buyers tend to assume that an agent they contact to work with them in locating a property for purchase is "their" agent and working primarily in their interest.
 This may or may not be the case in reality.
 The purpose of the disclosure requirement is to place prospective buyers on notice that the agent they are dealing with is NOT "their" agent before the prospective buyer discloses to the agent information which the buyer would not want a seller to know because it might compromise the buyer's bargaining position.